 Winifred Lockhart Willis Papers, 1917-1982; item description, dates.
 MC 369, folder

 by Manhattan newspapers and such magazines as Ladies' Home Journal, Leslie's Weekly, and Brief Stories.
-WW later turned to prose, publishing her first short story in 1923.
+Willis later turned to prose, publishing her first short story in 1923.
 She subsequently

-Twice married, WW lived for a time in Hollywood with her second husband, John
+Twice married, Willis lived for a time in Hollywood with her second husband, John

 Speaks, who was an executive producer at RKO Studios; during their residence there,

 Willis was a script writer for Twentieth Century Fox.
 In 1946 they moved to Westport,

-where JS died in 1965 and WW in 1982.
+Connecticut, where Speaks died in 1965 and Willis in 1982.
 Throughout much of her

-In later years, as a civil rights advocate, WW participated in various nation-wide
+In later years, as a civil rights advocate, Willis participated in various nation-wide

 activities and served on the executive board of the Bridgeport-Stamford branch of